apostrophecms/gatsby-source-apostrophe/README.md

 #### Rendered pages

 Apostrophe pages usually consist primarily of these content "areas," populated with any number of different widget types.
 Unless you add `renderPages: false` to this source plugin's options, pages will appear with a `_rendered` property in Gatsby GraphQL queries.
 This property's value is a string of HTML, rendered using the relevant page template in the Apostrophe app.
+See [the page API documentation](https://a3.docs.apos.dev/reference/api/pages.html#get-url-apos-refresh-1) for more specifics on what is rendered.

 That HTML can be used in your Gatsby site to [programmatically create pages](https://www.gatsbyjs.com/docs/tutorial/part-seven/) using the right layout component and slug structure for your site.

 If there are parts of the Apostrophe page templates that you do *not* want to include in the rendered response, you can wrap those in the following Nunjucks conditional (these requests include a `?headless=true` parameter):